$12.5 million expansion of McLean Hospital

 Harvard Medical School has received $100M from the NFL Players Association to conduct a ten-year study on health risks for active and retired players

 The National Football League Players Association (NFLPA) has awarded Harvard Medical School a $100 million grant to create a transformative 10-year initiative — Harvard Integrated Program to Protect and Improve the Health of NFLPA Members.
-The program will marshal the intellectual, scientific, and medical expertise throughout Harvard University to discover new approaches to diagnosing, treating, and preventing injuries and illnesses in both active and retired players.
+The program will marshal the intellectual, scientific, and medical expertise throughout Harvard University to discover new approaches to diagnose, treat, and prevent injuries and illnesses found in both active and retired players.

 “We are honored to work with the NFLPA to address the health challenges faced by NFL players and so many of America’s athletes,” said Jeffrey S. Flier, dean of the Faculty of Medicine at Harvard University.
 “We will harness the vast expertise of Harvard Medical School, its world-class affiliated hospitals, and Harvard University’s 10 Schools to ensure that we make a meaningful difference in the lives of these players through advances in medicine, science, and technology.
 We are committed to going beyond our walls.
 We will reach out to other institutions when necessary, in order to access the resources needed to solve the most pressing medical issues identified by the NFLPA.”

-Steve Hyman keynotes 1st annual RCP symposium: “The Future of the Psychiatric Scientist”
+Steve Hyman keynotes RCP symposium: “The Future of the Psychiatric Scientist”

 Posted: November 14th, 2012